 · Now half-press the shutter button for locking this focus.

-· If required, move your camera to recompose the shot for best composition.
+· If required, move your camera to recompose the shot for the best composition.

 · And then press the shutter button completely to capture the shot.

-Follow these tips and we assure that your portrait photos will light up.
+Follow these tips, and we assure you that your portrait photos will light up.
 You will soon be creating beautiful and professional-looking portraiture without any difficulty.
-Just remember to experiment and add a tinge of creativity with a drop of skill and you will be more than fine!
+Just remember to experiment and add a tinge of creativity with a drop of skill, and you will be more than okay!